 While it may seem trivial to some, the question “Does gasoline go bad?” is actually a pretty important one.
 If you store your RV for long periods of time, for instance, the answer to this question may be critical.

-In fact, if you use gasoline for anything – a car, a generator, a lawn mower or any small engine – or if you have a gas-powered motorhome, today’s topic is for you.
+In fact, if you use gasoline for anything – a car, a generator, a lawn mower or any small engine – or if you have a gas-powered motorhome, this topic is for you.

 And if you’ve got some gasoline sitting in a gas tank in your garage, you need to understand its shelf life before you pour it into a small engine or your car’s tank.